 I must have gotten around 3 hours of uncomfortable sleep before the wake up call at 2:30am.
 Everyone soon scrambled to get ready to hit the trail.
-I went outside and saw that the weather was pretty clear, allowing me to see the stars in the sky.
+I went outside and saw that the weather was pretty clear.
+I could even see the stars in the sky.
 But the most impressive sight was below, where hundreds of headlamps were making their way up.
 These were the hikers who had either walked all night, or had staying in one of the lower elevation huts.

 While the trail was mostly traffic free the previous day, during the few hours before sunrise it turns into a traffic jam.
 You have to stop often after a few steps, and the pace is excruciatingly slow.

 Some people were struggling.
 Others were sucking on oxygen from a canister.
 It took me almost one hour to ascend the last 300m of elevation.
 Hundreds of people were already at the summit.
 There are many shops selling snacks, hot drinks, and souvenirs at the top.
 Most of the best sitting spots facing the sunrise were already taken.
 I was able to find a small place to stand in a corner.

 The weather was looking good until about 30 minutes before sunrise, when it got very foggy.
 When the sun finally came out, it was very anti-climatic.